strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 The class stack holds all the resources for the text fixture.
 These are prepared before the test, using the `@BeforeAll`-annotated methods.
 The third stack is used as a reference to either of the other two stacks to delete the resources in specific test phases.
-This stack points to the class stack in we are in the `@BeforeAll` scope, otherwise we are working with the method stack.
+This stack points to the class stack when we are in the `@BeforeAll` scope, otherwise we are working with the method stack.

 The logic inside these stacks are that once you create some resource (for instance a `KafkaTopic`), it will be pushed inside the stack and the deletion of topic will be performed in the teardown phase.
 Once the teardown phase is initiated, the method stack will pop all resources after test case is over.
 The same logic applies with the class stack, which pops and deletes resources when test suite is over.
 By setting the `SKIP_TEARDOWN` environment variable to `TRUE` it will skip the teardown phase and all created resources will remain in the stack.
 This can be very useful for debugging purposes.

 ## Auxiliary classes

 In system tests there are many helper classes, each having a different purpose:

-1. `Utils`
+0. `Utils`
-2. `Constants`
+0. `Constants`
-3. `Environment`
+0. `Environment`
-4. Kubernetes client
+0. Kubernetes client
-5. Kafka clients
+0. Kafka clients

 #### `Utils` classes